 - Birth certificates of children born into the relationship or medical records from a doctor that says you are pregnant or are seeking fertility treatment.

 - Photographs that show both spouses together, preferably with family and friends.
 Ideally the photos will span throughout the relationship, before the marriage, during the wedding, and after the wedding.
-You may assemble the photos in an album with a text box to describe the context of the photo (e.g. why, when, where, who, etc.).
+You may assemble the photos in an album with a text box to describe the context of the photo.
+Describe the why, when, where, who of the photo.

 Unless otherwise indicated in your filing instructions, copies of the documents listed above are acceptable.
 More evidence is generally better.
 But don’t overwhelm immigration officials with a stack of paperwork to sort through.
-If the documents are voluminous, provide a representative sample of about 10 records.
-For example, if you have a joint bank account for several years, provide about 10 statements that include the oldest, most current and a sampling from the middle.
-For photos and other communication, use a variety that span the length of your relationship and contain the most persuasive evidence of a bona fide relationship.
+If the documents are voluminous, provide a representative sample.
+For example, if you have a joint bank account for the two years that you’ve been married, submit one statement for every three months.
+Include the oldest, most current, and a sampling from the middle.
+For photos and other communication, use a variety that spans the length of your relationship and contains the most persuasive evidence of a bona fide relationship.
 When preparing evidence for their clients, most immigration lawyers will also organize evidence in separate categories (such as the ones listed above) and sort into divided, labeled sections.
 You can use a simple cover sheet for each section.

 Obtaining documents from the above list can be difficult for many new couples that haven’t lived together for very long or are in the process of relocating to the United States.
 In this scenario, it’s understandable you’ll have less documentation proving that you’ve co-mingled financial resources and more attention will be on other evidence.
 For couples without lots of evidence, letters from friends and family can help make the difference.
-These letters are known as affidavits of support.
+These letters of support used for legal purposes are known as affidavits.

-Affidavits of support are letters from third parties (friends, family, religious leaders, neighbors, etc.) that can provide written testimony of the bona fides of the marital relationship.
-Each affidavit must contain the full name and address of the person making the affidavit, date and place of birth of the person making the affidavit, and complete information and details explaining how the person acquired his or her knowledge of your marriage.
-The letter must be sworn to or affirmed by a notary.
+Affidavits are letters from third parties (friends, family, religious leaders, neighbors, etc.) that can provide written testimony of the bona fides of the marital relationship.
+Each affidavit must contain the full name and address of the person making the affidavit and date and place of birth of the person making the affidavit.
+Additionally, it should include complete information and details explaining how the person acquired his or her knowledge of your marriage.
 This is an opportunity for the affidavit author to explain why he or she believes your marriage is the real thing.
 The author can write about his or her experiences with you, attendance at the wedding, knowledge of your plans for the future or any other anecdote that demonstrates you have a bona fide marriage.

 Red Flags for a Fraudulent Marriage

 Some factors in your relationship can be a red flag for immigration officials.
-They consider these factors may indicate a fake or fraudulent marriage.
-According to the Adjudicators Field Manual (AFM), Section 21.3, a guide used by USCIS officers to make determinations on immigration cases, there are several factors that could warning signs of possible marriage fraud.
+They identify factors that indicate the possibility of a fake or fraudulent marriage.
+According to the Adjudicators Field Manual (AFM), a guide formerly used by USCIS officers to make determinations on immigration cases, there are several factors that could warning signs of possible marriage fraud.
 If one or more of the following situations applies to your relationship, it’s likely that your case will receive some additional scrutiny:

 - Large disparity of age;